Join the car forum and talk about all aspects of early road transport, classic cars, and vehicle restoration.

 Registration numbers A list of UK-wide registration numbers, with their regions of issue and - where available - the date period that they apply to.

 This free-ads, or online autojumble, section enables anyone to place Wanted or For Sale notices, with no fees and no registration required.
 It's not designed for selling complete vehicles, unless they are most suitable as a parts donor, just spares and automobilia.
-Latest ad: 25 May 2020 on the Standard Eight parts page.
+Latest ad: 5 July 2020 on the Lotus Esprit S2 parts page.

 Videos now on the OCC Youtube channel (link).
-These include various on-board pieces from a few years ago (Ferrari 250 GT, Austin-Healey 100S etc), photo slideshows, and also a number of stop-go animations featuring a variety of die-cast and tin-plate toys.
+These include various on-board pieces from a few years ago (Ferrari 250 GT, Austin-Healey 100S etc), photo slideshows, and also a number of stop-go animations featuring a variety of die-cast and tin-plate toys put together by our young son.